 By Nick Rosen from The world overload

-Wat Rong Khun has to be one of the oddest and yet well-known landmarks in Thailand.
+Wat Rong Khun has to be one of Thailand’s oddest yet most well-known landmarks.
 Also known as the White Temple, this is a must-stop while traveling through the country.
-This is an excellent place for artists, temple hoppers, and just the regular tourist or local.
+This is an excellent place for artists, temple hoppers, and regular tourists or locals.

 The fact that the entire temple has been painted white to symbolize purity helps make the temple stand out from all the others you see around Thailand.

-It’s also known for the cultural pop icons around the grounds of the temple.
+It’s also known for the cultural pop icons around the temple grounds.
 How often do you get to see an alien predator sticking up from the ground?

 The bizarre sculptures and symbolism you will see from Hindu and Buddhist teachings tend to give this place an almost eerie feel.
-Frozen faces, outstretched hands, it almost has a horror movie type quality to it.
+With frozen faces and outstretched hands, it almost has a horror movie-type quality to it.